[Mr Peter Bone in the Chair]

 I will make some overall points about the sectors and the challenges of EU exit, and I will then respond in turn to some of the key issues raised by colleagues.
 I recognise that there is particular interest in the devolved arrangements for both sectors following EU exit.
 I am keen that the future arrangement works for all sides.
 I am particularly looking forward to meeting colleagues from the devolved Administrations this Thursday in Edinburgh to discuss their particular concerns about tourism in more detail.
 I want it to be an ongoing discussion.
 If I do not have time to talk about that ongoing discussion in the limited time available this afternoon, I will be pleased to follow up in writing.

 Members will be aware that the Digital, Culture, Media and Sport Committee recently published its report, “The potential impact of Brexit on the creative industries, tourism and the digital single market”.
 Some of the points raised in this debate echo the conclusions of that report.
-I have noted those conclusions, and the Government will be submitting our response in due course in the normal way.
+I have noted those conclusions, and the Government will submit our response in due course in the normal way.

 To set the scene, Members will be aware that the sectors that DCMS represents are an absolutely huge success story for the UK—there is no doubt about that—and tourism and the creative industries are no exception.
 To a large degree, their success has gone hand in hand: tourism helps the creative industries thrive, as the shadow Minister mentioned, and vice versa.
 As an example of the close relationship, UK Music’s “Wish you were here” report for 2017 stated that there were 12.5 million music tourists in 2016—that is music tourists alone—and nearly 50,000 full-time jobs were sustained by music tourism.
 It is huge.
 In 2016, tourism was worth more than £65 billion to the economy, and it is still growing every year.
 In fact, it is growing exponentially.
 Provisional figures suggest that 2017—we have most of the figures—was a record-breaking year, with just under 39 million overseas visitors to the UK.
 That was an increase of 3% on 2016, which was itself a record year.
 The situation is extremely promising.
 The creative industries are also a major cultural and economic success for the UK.
 It is a high-value, high-growth sector that was worth nearly £92 billion to the economy in 2016.